tdwg/chrono/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The age of a specimen and how this age is known, whether by a dating assay, a relative association with dated material, or legacy collections information.</td>
+			<td>An approximation of a temporal position (in the sense conveyed by https://www.w3.org/TR/owl-time/#time:TemporalPosition) that is supported via evidence.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>The ChronometricAge extension is to be used only in cases where the collection event is not contemporaneous with the time when the organism was alive in its context.
-Collection event information can be reported in dwc:eventDate.</td>
+			<td>The age of a specimen and how this age is known, whether by a dating assay, a relative association with dated material, or legacy collections information.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>